usnistgov/labbench/doc/guide/02_getting_started/04 concurrency.md

 For each of the connection and fetch/acquire operations, the total duration was about 3 seconds, because the 1 and 2 second operations are executed sequentially.

 Suppose that we want to perform each of the open and fetch/acquire operations concurrently.
-Enter `lb.concurrently`:
+Enter {py:func}`labbench.concurrently`:

 ```{code-cell} ipython3
 from labbench import testing